Speed: The GCS ENCS Cluster

 rsync -av $TMPDIR/results/ $SLURM_SUBMIT_DIR/processed/

-Figure 5: Source code for tmpdir.sh
+Figure 11: Source code for tmpdir.sh

-2.10 SSH Keys For MPI
+2.10 SSH Keys for MPI

 2.11 Creating Virtual Environments